-One thing all admissions staff for BPTC courses seemed to agree upon was that an application would never be rejected purely on an applicant having no mooting or public speaking experience.
+Admissions staff for BPTC courses agree that an application would never be rejected purely because an applicant has no mooting or public-speaking experience.
 However, all were keen to see applicants with a variety of life experiences, along with clear, concise and well-presented applications.

-Part of the criteria many BPTC providers for admissions is evidence of potential as an advocate.
-There seems no better way to demonstrate this than through competitive mooting, as it is a mock courtroom where students essentially pretend to be advocates.
-Many expressed the view that other forms of public speaking would suffice in fulfilling this criteria.
+Applying for a BPTC generally requires evidence of potential as an advocate.
+There seems a no better way to demonstrate this than through competitive mooting since it’s essentially a mock courtroom where students pretend to be advocates.
+However, other forms of public speaking would certainly fulfil these criteria.

 What about if I want to become a solicitor?

-This is not to say that mooting is only beneficial to those wishing to apply for their BPTC.
+This isn’t to say that mooting is only beneficial to those wishing to apply for their BPTC.
 Practical Legal Research is an assessed part of the LPC, which most students struggle with.
-It was noted that students who had extensive mooting experience did not have as much difficulty with PLR (particularly with the paper research as opposed to the electronic research) when compared with those who had no mooting experience whatsoever.
+It was noted that students who had extensive mooting experience didn’t have as much difficulty with Practical Legal Research (particularly with the paper research as opposed to the electronic research) when compared with those who had no mooting experience whatsoever.

-Thank you to the people of KCH Chambers, Birmingham City University, Old Square Chambers, Matrix Chambers and Paradise Chambers for their input and for taking the time to respond to my enquiries.
+With special thanks to the people of KCH Chambers, Birmingham City University, Old Square Chambers, Matrix Chambers and Paradise Chambers for their input.